-When you look at it like this, these savings are pretty shallow and disappointing for drivers like you and me.
-It also makes you realize just how misleading these news headlines are.
+When you look at it like this, the savings resulting from some auto insurers’ car insurance refunds were pretty paltry and disappointing for drivers like you and me.
+It also makes you realize just how misleading those news headlines were.

 To learn more, listen to my interview on the Daily Detroit podcast:

 Less driving and fewer car crashes warranted car insurance refund in 2020

 A significant car insurance refund was warranted for Michigan drivers in 2020.
 Vehicle travel statewide and in Detroit dropped 55% and 62%, respectively, in March 2020.
 Similarly, car crashes across Michigan fell 39% in March, 59% in April and 39% in May compared to levels in 2019 for those months.